 A number of shareholder proposals filed on this issue in 2019 and 2020, and several have gone to a vote.
 The topic is high profile in nature and has garnered media attention.
 The proposals on this issue have received increased support from shareholders.
-Public Fund Advisory Services clients have expressed interest in a specific policy on this topic.
-As a result, Public Fund Advisory Services is creating a new policy on this particular issue based off ISS' existing global approach on E&S shareholder proposals.
+Clients have expressed interest in a specific policy on this topic.
+As a result, Public Fund Advisory Services is creating a new policy on this particular issue based off the existing global approach on E&S shareholder proposals.